christian-marie/talk-roundtrip/slides.md

 [/block]

-# Invertible Syntax Descriptions: co/contravariance

-The important things about partial isos and IsoFunctor:
+# The important things about partial isos

-. . .

 * Unifying a functor requires both $a \to b$ and $b \to a$